 Figure S1.
 Conserved motif distribution in tomato, Arabidopsis and rice GRF proteins.
 The name of each member is shown on the left and different colors represent different motifs.
 The logos represent the predicted conserved motif sequences on the GRF protein sequences.

 Figure S2.
 Distribution of SlGRF genes on tomato chromosomes.
-The chromosome number is indicated at the top of each chromosome representation.
+The chromosome (Chrom) number is indicated at the top of each chromosome representation.

 Figure S3.
 Putative expression profile of 13 SlGRF genes based on online RNA sequencing data downloaded from Solgenomics database (https://solgenomics.net/).